totvs/oe-test-agent/README.md

 The **OE Test Agent** was developed in order to make our e2e test for OpenEdge applications easier.

-As our dev team was already familiar with **Protractor**, we took advantage of that to create this project, using only *socket* communication, between JavaScript and OE, and an external tool - also created by us - called ["Robot"](#robot.exe).
+Our dev team was already familiar with **Protractor**, so we took advantage of that to create this project using only *socket* communication between JavaScript and OE and an external tool - also created by us - called ["Robot"](#robot.exe).

 # Installation